TaxFoundation/excel-training/excel-training.md

 ![VLOOKUP Demonstration](/images/vlookup-demo.gif)

-## Using IF, IFS, and Conditionals to Generate Data
+## Using IF and Other Logical Functions to Compare and Generate Data

+Excel has several [logical functions](https://support.office.com/en-us/article/Logical-functions-reference-e093c192-278b-43f6-8c3a-b6ce299931f5?ui=en-US&rs=en-US&ad=US) that let you compare values and return specific data depending on the result of the comparisons.

+### IF Function

-Using a formula like `IF` lets you introduce conditional logic into your data.
+Using a formula like `IF` lets you [introduce conditional logic into your data](https://support.office.com/en-us/article/IF-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2).
 Let's see an example:

 `=IF(A1 = "Super", "Duper", "Fail")`